emilyhunt/website/src/routes/posts/250602-anticentre-completeness.md

 paper: 'https://ui.adsabs.harvard.edu/abs/2025arXiv250618708H/abstract'
 ---

 The outskirts of our galaxy are a curious place for open clusters.
 Two clusters - Berkeley 29 and Saurer 1 - are further away from our galaxy's centre than any other known open clusters.
-More than 2 kpc ($\approx 6000$ light years) stand between the edge of the 'usual' cluster distribution and these two objects.
+More than 2 kpc (∼6000 light years) stand between the edge of the 'usual' cluster distribution and these two objects.
 Are they alone, or are there more clusters like them out there waiting to be discovered?

 ![The distribution of clusters in the Milky Way and its outskirts.
 Berkeley 29 and Saurer 1 are labelled, and are in an odd spot.](/assets/posts/250602-anticentre-completeness/distribution.png)